Languages and Collations (Analysis Services)

 The Language property does not determine the language for returning system messages, or which strings appear in the user interface.
 Errors, warnings, and messages are localized into all languages supported in Office and Office 365 and are used automatically when the client connection specifies one of the supported locales.

-Analysis Services uses Windows and binary collations exclusively.
+Analysis Services uses Windows (versions _90 and _100) and binary collations exclusively.
 It does not use legacy SQL Server collations.
 Within a cube, a single collation is used throughout, with the exception of translations at the attribute level.
 For more information about defining attribute translations, see Translations (Analysis Services).

 Collation in Analysis Services is compatible with that of the SQL Server relational database engine, assuming you maintain parity in the sort options you select for each service.
 For example, if the relational database is accent sensitive, you should configure the cube the same way.
 Problems can occur when collations settings diverge.
 For an example and workarounds, see Blanks in a Unicode string have different processing outcomes based on collation.
 To learn more about collation and the database engine, see Collation and Unicode Support.